sensu/sensu-docs/content/sensu-go/5.2/installation/install-sensu.md

 ### 3. Activate enterprise-only features

-Sensu Enterprise offers features designed for enterprises, like LDAP authentication and enterprise-class support.
+Sensu Inc. offers support packages for Sensu Go as well as license-activated features designed for enterprises, like LDAP authentication and integrations with industry-standard tools.

-To learn more about Sensu Enterprise, [contact the Sensu sales team](http://sensu.io.sales) to schedule a demo.
+To learn more about enterprise features in Sensu Go, [contact the Sensu sales team](http://sensu.io.sales) for a free trial.

-If you already have a Sensu Enterprise account, log in to your Sensu account at [account.sensu.io](https://account.sensu.io/) and download your license file.
-Then apply your license using sensuctl.
+If you already have an enterprise license account, log in to your Sensu account at [account.sensu.io](https://account.sensu.io/) and download your license file, then apply your license using sensuctl.

 {{< highlight shell >}}
 sensuctl license install --file license.json